Far West League (collegiate summer baseball league)

-The Far West League (FWL) was a collegiate summer baseball league based on the west coast of the United States that serves primarily California and Oregon.
+The Far West League (FWL) was a collegiate summer baseball league based on the west coast of the United States that served primarily California and Oregon.
 It was formed as part of a merger between the West Coast League/Tri-State and Pacific West Baseball League, even though the PWBL is still in operation.

 The FWL began play in 2011 with each team facing each of the other teams three times for 27 regular-season league games.
 Post-season play saw the top five teams in a nine-game double-elimination tournament with the Humboldt Crabs winning the 2011 championship.